 Hearing loss may lead to social isolation and depression since social events and day-to-day listening can become strenuous.
 When hearing is compromised, the noises around an individual become muffled or muted, which lessens the stimulation of the brain and requires extra listening effort.
 If the individual is older, these symptoms may be precursors to decreased processing ability and dementia.

 When an individual suffers from hearing loss, their brain has to work overtime to process the sounds around them and decipher their meaning.
 This increased demand for hearing tends to put additional strain on certain areas of the brain not designed for processing sound or speech.
-This long-term compensation for untreated hearing loss by the brian puts an individual at risk for permanent changes to the brain processing ability.
+This long-term compensation for untreated hearing loss by the brain puts an individual at risk for permanent changes to the brain processing ability.

 Hearing aids provide individuals with the ability to hear simple and complex sounds around them, as well as the ability to engage in social situations which can increase brain stimulation.
 Studies show cognitive decline happened at a much faster rate in older, healthy individuals with untreated hearing loss than individuals who used hearing aids.